 See the Olympic medal count for the 2026 Winter Games

 The United States is fielding its biggest Winter Olympics team ever for the 2026 Games, with 232 athletes going for the gold.
-Skier Breezy Johnson won America's first gold medal of the Games in women's downhill, and U.S. figure skaters won gold in the team competition.
+The wins started early as Breezy Johnson claimed America's first gold medal of the Games in women's downhill and U.S. figure skaters won gold in the team competition.
+As the days go on, athletes in other sports have added a growing number of medals to the mix.

 Here is a look at where the medal count stands as the competition heats up in Milan and Cortina d'Ampezzo, the two host cities for the 2026 Winter Olympics in northern Italy.